 Without the struggle, the butterfly would never ever fly.

-So struggle on, dear teachers.
-I know the struggle is real – but it’s also what gets us to our most wholehearted place.
+So struggle on, my friend.
+I know the struggle is real – but it’s also what transforms us to our most wholehearted selves.

-Struggling got you down?
+Need someone to walk with you through this season of struggling?
 Check out the reasons why seeking a life coach might help you THRIVE in your Teacher Life!

 All my love,